jedisct1/go-hpke-compact/README.md

 Suites are currently limited to `X25519-HKDF-SHA256` / `HKDF-SHA-256` / `{AES-{128,256}-GCM, CHACHA20-POLY1305}`; these are very likely to be the most commonly deployed ones for a forseable future.

+## Important

+Encryption using HPKE *MUST* be one-way only.

+A client can encrypt data for a server to decrypt *OR* the other way round.

+Encrypting on both sides will cause nonces to repeat.

 ## Usage

 ### Suite instantiation